bigdata-i523/hid324/project/code/README.md

-This document describes the execution steps of the project code
+This document describes the execution steps of the project

 # Configuration of jobs